 Detox Greens

-Purge your body of all things unnecessary by supporting your natural detoxification process with the Detox Greens juice.
+Support your body’s natural detoxification systems with the Detox Greens juice.
 Along with kale, this juice is packed with celery, parsley, lemon and spirulina for an energizing and cleansing drink.

 Gold’n Greens

 Bring a taste of the tropics to your taste buds with the Gold’n Greens cold-pressed juice.
 With a delicious blend of kale, pineapple, fuji apple, mint and turmeric, this juice does more than just taste good.
-It’s super nutritious and has anti-inflammatory benefits!
+It’s super nutritious and contains compounds studied for their potential anti-inflammatory properties.

 To Sum Up:

-We honestly can’t think of a more healthy, beneficial vegetable for the body than kale.
+Kale is one of many vegetables that can support a balanced, nutrient-rich diet.
 With a long list of health benefits, as well as being a super versatile vegetable to consume, kale is our number one!